James Brooks (defensive end): Career

 Brooks attended Flagstaff High School, where he was active in basketball as well as a tight end and defensive end in football.
 A three-star recruit, he committed to Arizona State University in 2007.
 It wasn't until 14 years later that another Flagstaff athlete was recruited by an FBS college.
 After sitting out his redshirt freshman year, Brooks appeared in 11 games as a reserve player in 2008.
 By the 2009 season, Brooks developed into a regular player for the Sun Devils.
 In nine games, he recorded 17 tackles, three and a half sacks and one interception.
 In December 2010, Brooks recorded three tackles, one sack for minus-11 yards and two blocked extra points in the Territorial Cup against the Arizona Wildcats.
 With the score tied at 20-20, Brooks blocked the extra point attempt that sent the game into overtime.
 The Sun Devils ultimately won the prestigious game and Brooks was named Pac-10 Player of the Week.
 For his senior year, Brooks decided to transfer to the University of North Alabama for personal reasons.

 In 2013, Brooks signed his first professional contract with the Cologne Falcons in the German Football League.
 In 14 games, he recorded 26 tackles, including nine for loss and six sacks.
 In the spring of 2014, he played for Kozły Poznań in Poland and also served as the team's defensive coordinator.
-He then joined the IBM Big Blue from the Japanese X-League in the fall.
-There the Big Blue reached the X-Bowl, where the lost to the Fujitsu Frontiers.
+He then joined the IBM Big Blue from the Japanese X-League in the fall.There the Big Blue reached the X-Bowl, where the lost to the Fujitsu Frontiers.
 For his achievements, Brooks was elected to the All-X-League team for the first time.
 In 2015, he worked again as a coach and player at Kozły Poznań before returning to the Big Blue in Japan.
 He played for Big Blue up to and including the 2022 season.
 After the 2020 season, he was named an All-Star for the seventh time.
-He was also selected to the All-Pandemic Team by the sports magazine American Football International.
 In 2016 and 2018, Brooks also played for the Prague Lions in the Czech League ČLAF.
 During the 2019 season of the Austrian Football League, Brooks served as the defensive coordinator of the Prague Black Panthers.
 Although his contract was extended for another season, the Black Panthers did not take part in games in 2020 due to the COVID-19 pandemic.

-For the 2023 season of the European League of Football (ELF), Brooks was hired by the Prague Lions under head coach Zach Harrod.
-In his first season in the ELF, Brooks had eight and a half sacks, 14 tackles for loss and four forced fumbles for the Lions.
+For the 2023 season of the European League of Football (ELF), Brooks was hired by the Prague Lions under head coach Zach Harrod.In his first season in the ELF, Brooks had eight and a half sacks, 14 tackles for loss and four forced fumbles for the Lions.
 On November 24, he received another contract for the 2024 season.

 On November 14, 2024, Brooks would retire from football to become the new defensive coordinator for the Prague Lions.